A nutritious food with a scary name—Bone broth!

 Take a big pot and put some bones from organic meat you’ve roasted into it.
 Use organic bones because you are leeching everything out of them.
 You don’t want it to be chemical stew!

 It’s a good idea to mix your bones to get the most nutrition and flavor.
 Knucklebones and foot bones are excellent in bone broths.

 The bones will make a better broth if you’ve roasted the animal beforehand.
 I’ve taken to freezing my leftover bones until I have enough (about half a pot full) to make a broth with.

 Bring your broth to a boil and then let it simmer for at least 12 hours, but preferably for up to 72 hours.
 This process doesn’t have to take place continuously.
 You can cook the soup during the day and turn off the stove when you go to bed.
-Then, turn it back on the next day, and so on and so forth.
+Then, turn it back on the next day, and so on.

 Strain the broth when you’ve cooked it as long as you’re going to.

 If you’ve done it just right, the broth should gelatinize when you refrigerate it overnight.
 This gelatin is the key to what makes the broth so nutritious!